 Yoga is a powerful tool that promotes a sense of calm and balance by connecting you with the earth and the science of your body.
 It offers both physical and mental health benefits, as it enhances flexibility, strength, and mindfulness.
 By incorporating different yoga styles, you can tailor your practice to suit your individual needs, whether you prefer a more restorative approach or a high-intensity interval training session.

 Have you ever noticed that your body temperature, energy levels, strength, mood, sleeping habits, and cravings change throughout the day?
-According to ancient science of Ayurveda, these fluctuations can be attributed to the doshas (vata, pitta, and kapha) which govern not only the seasons of the year and stages of life but also the different times of the day.
+According to the ancient science of Ayurveda, these fluctuations can be attributed to the doshas (vata, pitta, and kapha) which govern not only the seasons of the year and stages of life but also the different times of the day.

 To maintain harmony, adapt your choices and practices, incorporating pranayama (yogic breathing) to help balance the doshas.